origranot/ts-logger/README.md

-# ts-logger
+# :zap: ts-logger

-A customizable and flexible logging library for TypeScript applications.
+A logging library designed to simplify the process of logging in your TypeScript applications.
+With features such as five log levels, custom log handlers, method decoration options, timestamps, and log level thresholding, you'll have greater control over your log output.

+Our library also provides the flexibility to extend its functionality through custom log handlers, enabling you to meet the specific needs of your project.
+Say goodbye to cluttered and unorganized logs and get started with ts-logger today!💪

-## Features
+## Features :star:

-- Supports logging at five different levels (DEBUG, INFO, WARN, ERROR, FATAL).
+- Supports logging at five different levels (:bug: DEBUG, :information_source: INFO, :warning: WARN, :exclamation: ERROR, :fire: FATAL).
+- Ability to add custom log handlers to extend the functionality of the library. 💬
+- Ability to decorate class methods to log their arguments, return values, and execution time. 📊
-- Option to include timestamps in logs.
+- Option to include timestamps in logs. 🕰️
-- Option to set log level threshold.
+- Option to set log level threshold. 🎛️
-- Option to log execution time of decorated functions.
+- Option to log execution time of decorated functions. ⏱️
-- Logs can be color-coded based on the log level.
+- Logs can be color-coded based on the log level. 🎨
-- Ability to decorate class methods to log their arguments, return values, and execution time.

 ## Installation